jtpatters/observations/README.md

 # observations

-A new Flutter project.
+A mobile application for recording observations and sufacing trends

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is being built with Dart and Flutter.

 A few resources to get you started if this is your first Flutter project: